briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

         sale, purchase, or lease of real estate everywhere in the taxable year.

-        2. _(b)_ An individual who is a resident of the Municipality shall report the individual’s net profit from all real estate activity on the individual’s annual tax return for the Municipality.
-The individual may claim a credit for taxes the individual paid on such net profit to another municipal corporation to the extent that such a credit is allowed under the Municipality’s income tax ordinance.
+        2. _(b)_ An individual who is a resident of the Municipality shall report the individual's net profit from all real estate activity on the individual's annual tax return for the Municipality.
+The individual may claim a credit for taxes the individual paid on such net profit to another municipal corporation to the extent that such a credit is allowed under the Municipality's income tax ordinance.

-    7. _(7)_ When calculating the ratios described in division (F)(1) of this section for the purposes of that division or division (F)(2) of this section, the owner of a disregarded entity shall include in the owner’s ratios the property, payroll, and gross receipts of such disregarded entity.
+    7. _(7)_ When calculating the ratios described in division (F)(1) of this section for the purposes of that division or division (F)(2) of this section, the owner of a disregarded entity shall include in the owner's ratios the property, payroll, and gross receipts of such disregarded entity.

     8. _(8)_ Intentionally left blank.